grey-fish/grey-fish.github.io/Natas/Level17.md

 <br/><br/>
 ## Solution
-Reading the Backend code, we can say that we are not presented with any output whatsoever.
+Reading the code, we can say that we are not presented with any output whatever maybe our input.
-So, for now only one thing comes to my mind - <span id=green>Time Based SQL Injection.</span>
+So, for now only one thing comes to my mind - <span id=green>Time Based SQL Injection.</span><br/>

 <br/>
 Our Payload -> `username=natas18" AND SLEEP(10);#`